Have you ever had a really bad Airbnb experience? I hadn't, until recently.

 Will I still use Airbnb?

 Absolutely.
-Like I said, This was the first time I had problems with Airbnb in more than five years and in the end, their Airbnb's customer support did sort me out.
+Like I said, This was the first time I had problems with Airbnb in more than five years and in the end, Airbnb's customer support did sort me out.

 While I do think the platform is getting a bit too expensive because of all the fees and some hosts truly overpricing their places, there is also no other platform right now where you can find that many short-term rental accommodations with such ease of use.